Welf06/Basic-Webpages/README.md

 ## Contributing

-<p>Please let us know if you encounter a bug by filing an <a href="https://github.com/Welf06/Basic-Webpages/issues">issue.</a> We appreciate all contributions.
-If you are planning to contribute back bug-fixes, please claim the issue in the issues tab.
-If you plan to contribute new features, utility functions, or extensions to the core, please first open an issue and discuss the feature with us.
-Sending a PR without discussion might end up resulting in a rejected PR because we might be taking the core in a different direction than you might be aware of.
-To learn more about making a contribution to Basic Web-Pages, please see our <a href="https://github.com/Welf06/Basic-Webpages/blob/main/CONTRIBUTING.md">Contribution page</a></p>
+- Please let us know if you encounter a bug by filing an <a href="https://github.com/Welf06/Basic-Webpages/issues">issue.</a>
+- We appreciate all contributions.
+- If you are planning to contribute back bug-fixes, please claim the issue in the issues tab.
+- If you plan to contribute new features, utility functions, or extensions to the core, please first open an issue and discuss the feature with us.
+- Sending a PR without discussion might end up resulting in a rejected PR because we might be taking the core in a different direction than you might be aware of.
+- To learn more about making a contribution to Basic Web-Pages, please see our <a href="https://github.com/Welf06/Basic-Webpages/blob/main/CONTRIBUTING.md">Contribution page</a>

 ## License

-AutoJoomer is distributed under the Apache 2.0 license
+Basic Webpages is distributed under the Apache 2.0 license